aboulie/giphyapi/README.md

 	- To execute the function that adds topics to the array: $("#addShow").on("click", function(event)
 	- To display the gifs to the page by clicking on the topic buttons: $(document).on("click", "#show", displayNetflixShow).
 	- To pause and play the gifs by clicking on the Gifs: $(document).on("click", ".director", displayGifs).
+- The following is a link to the trivia game: (https://aboulie.github.io/giphyapi/)